 Mince cilantro, leaves and stems.

-Pat pork tenderloin dry and, on a separate cutting board, slice tenderloin into medallions, ¾"-thick.
+Coarsely chop wonton strips.Pat pork tenderloin dry and, on a separate cutting board, slice into medallions, 3/4"-thick.

 Make the Slaw

 Add slaw mix, ponzu, cilantro (reserve a pinch for garnish), 1 tsp. olive oil, and a pinch of salt and pepper to bowl with shishito peppers and combine.
 Set aside.

 Return pan used to cook shishito peppers to medium heat and add 2 tsp. olive oil.

 Add pork medallions to hot pan and cook until pork reaches a minimum internal temperature of 145 degrees, 3-5 minutes per side.Remove from burner.